ProcJimi/curriculum/Week12/SAS_Papers_Blogs.md

 >   [Getting Started with the DATA Step Hash
 >   Object](http://www2.sas.com/proceedings/forum2007/271-2007.pdf)

->   An introduction to the DATA step hash object.

 PROC SQL

 >   [Dear Miss SASAnswers: A Guide to Efficient PROC SQL
 >   Coding](https://support.sas.com/resources/papers/sgf09/336-2009.pdf)

->   Questions from the field about various SQL topics.

 Summarizing Data with By-Group